tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 A delegated credential is a digitally signed data structure with two semantic
 fields: a validity interval and a public key (along with its associated signature algorithm).
 The signature on the credential indicates a delegation from the certificate that is issued to the peer.
-The secret key used to sign a credential corresponds to the public key of the peer's X.509 end-entity certificate {{RFC5280}}.
+The private key used to sign a credential corresponds to the public key of the peer's X.509 end-entity certificate {{RFC5280}}.